Code-Institute-Submissions/MS1-MiracleFromSoul/README.md

 - Contact form was tested by trying to input incorrect data (i.e. letters in numbers field) or no data at all and displays error before the submit can be done.

+- When valid data is input, form sends data as intended.
+Code Institute formdump was used in this project.

 Back-to-top arrow:

-- Arrow is correctly displayed, the hover effect shows user it is active and performs correct action whne clicked (takes user to the top of the page).
+- Arrow is correctly displayed, the hover effect shows user it is active and performs correct action when clicked (takes user to the top of the page).

 Readme file: